luslab/MLehealth/README.md

 # Machine learning on electronic health records

-Repository of code developed for TODO: paper title and reference.
+Repository of code developed for *Machine learning models in electronic health records can outperform conventional survival models for predicting patient mortality in coronary artery disease*.

 ## Introduction